Elliott-Payne/Learning-how-to-use-Docker-and-AWS/README.md

      aws configure
      ```
    - Copy and Paste in the Access Key ID and press enter.
 Copy and paste the Secret Access Key and press enter.
 Enter in default region name of your choice (e.g., `us-west-1`), and default output format (e.g., `json`) when prompted.

-By following these steps, you can create an IAM user with the necessary permissions to use the AWS CLI.
 </details>

 <details open>